-- A visit from the members of the committee to present the award, where a picture will be taken for publication in internal communications venues. - Introduction to Board Members at the monthly board meeting. - A framed certificate. - Inclusion on a perpetual engraved plaque to be prominently displayed in an appropriate location in the agency. - Use of a parking spot #57 in the parking garage until a new EOQ is named.
+- A visit from the members of the committee to present the award, where a picture will be taken for publication in internal communications venues. - Introduction to Board Members at the monthly board meeting. - A framed certificate. - Inclusion on a perpetual engraved plaque to be prominently displayed in an appropriate location in the agency. - Automatic nomination for the annual Award for Staff Excellence to be held at the Christmas Party in December of each year. - Use of a parking spot #57 in the parking garage until a new EOQ is named.